 6.63.2 Avoidance mechanisms for language users

-To avoid the vulnerability or mitigate its ill effects, software developers can:
+To avoid the vulnerabilities or mitigate their ill effects, software developers can:

 Use the avoidance mechanisms of ISO/IEC 24772-1:2024 subclause 6.63.5.

 Verify that all sections of code that have critical sections check the related lock prior to entering the critical section, including API calls known to be unsynchronized.